Ilocano vs Afrikaans

 Ilocano vs Afrikaans Difficulty

 The Ilocano vs Afrikaans difficulty level basically depends on the number of Ilocano Alphabets and Afrikaans Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Ilocano and Afrikaans are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Ilocano and Afrikaans, which language is harder to learn?
-Time required to learn Ilocano is Not Available while to learn Afrikaans time required is 24 weeks.
+Time required to learn Ilocano is 44 weeks while to learn Afrikaans time required is 24 weeks.